 Our goal is to conduct our business with integrity.

-You should endeavor to deal honestly with the Company’s customers, suppliers, competitors, and employees.
+You should deal honestly with the Company’s customers, suppliers, competitors and employees.
 Under federal and state laws, the Company is prohibited from engaging in unfair methods of competition, and unfair or deceptive acts and practices.
 You should not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts, or any other unfair dealing.

 You should endeavor to protect the Company’s assets and ensure their proper use.